 SSP benefits are designed to “restore” contributions disallowed by those limits so that employees can make additional contributions to their retirement plan and earn additional contributions from Boeing.

-Contribution Type and Taxes
+What Are The Contribution Types and Taxes Involved?

 SSP contributions are pretax, deducted from your paycheck before federal and state income taxes are calculated.
 Matching contributions made by Boeing are not subject to federal and state income tax withholding at the time they are made, but they are subject to FIC taxes.